What to Serve with Lasagna

 In Italy, lasagna is sometimes served as the first course of the meal, rather than as the main course.
 If you’re in the mood to switch things up, serve a whole roasted fish, roasted salmon filets (shown below), or slow roasted halibut as your entree, and let lasagna play a supporting role.

-salmon filets, greens and chickpeas in a foil wrap
+overhead image of salmon filets, greens and chickpeas in a foil wrap

 Best Wine to Serve with Lasagna